stanford-oval/genie-cloud/doc/thingpedia-annotations.md

 - Value type: Number

 The `version` annotation specifies the version of the device in Thingpedia.
-This will be automatically generated based on the submit history.
+This will be automatically generated based on the submission history of the device.

 ### `pacakge_version`
 - Type: implementation annotation